 Flat Ethernet Cable vs Round Cable, what's the Difference?

 Flat Ethernet cable vs. round cable: Two options, one purpose - transmitting data.
 But what sets them apart?
 In this article, we'll unravel the dissimilarities between flat cable and round cable.
 Join us as we explore the distinctive features of each cable type and delve into the world of flat vs. round Ethernet cables to help you make an informed choice for your networking needs.
+This article will use Cat6 cable as an example to help you better understand flat ethernet cable vs round ethernet cable, what's the difference?

 What are Flat Cat6 Cables?